aymericzip/intlayer/docs/en-GB/intlayer_with_create_react_app.md

 > <img src={content.image.src.value} alt={content.image.value} />
 > ```

-> To Learn more about the `useIntlayer` hook, refer to the [documentation](https://github.com/aymericzip/intlayer/blob/main/docs/en/packages/react-intlayer/useIntlayer.md).
+> To learn more about the `useIntlayer` hook, refer to the [documentation](https://github.com/aymericzip/intlayer/blob/main/docs/en-GB/packages/react-intlayer/useIntlayer.md).

 ### (Optional) Step 6: Change the language of your content